Score

 CRA Annex I Section 1(3) — Secure Default Configuration

-Products with digital elements must be made available with a secure by default configuration, including the possibility to reset to the original secure state.
-‘Secure by default’ means the product ships in its most secure usable state — the user must take deliberate action to reduce security, not the other way around.
-Replacing an insecure protocol with a secure alternative that matches the usability need is the gold standard: it eliminates the compliance gap without creating a business gap.
+Products with digital elements must ship in a secure by default configuration, with the option to reset to that state.
+The user must take deliberate action to reduce security, never the other way around.
+Replacing an insecure protocol with a secure alternative that matches the usability need is the gold standard: it closes the compliance gap without creating a business gap.

 Nina Berger